CLUB CONSTITUTION AND POLICIES

 The Committee has the power to:

 a.
-Acquire and provide grounds, equipment, coaching, training, racing and playing facilities, club house, transport, medical and related facilities
+Acquire and provide grounds, equipment, coaching and training, racing and playing facilities, club house and transport, medical and related facilities

 b.
 Provide coaching, training, racing, medical treatment, and related social and other facilities